-To assist in the execution of responsibilities, the Board has established a number of committees including Finance Investment & Audit Committee, Risk Committee, Remuneration Nomination & Performance Committee and the Fundraising Committee.
+To assist in the execution of responsibilities, the Board has established a number of committees including Finance and Audit Committee, Risk Committee, Remuneration Nomination & Performance Committee (ceased 1 March 2024) and the Investment Committee.
 The Board has written and approved charters for each committee, which are reviewed on an annual basis.

-Finance, Investment & Audit Committee
+Finance & Audit Committee

-The Finance, Investment & Audit Committee assists the Board to discharge its responsibility to manage the budgetary processes and strategic financial management of the organisation.
-In doing so the Finance, Investment & Audit Committee has responsibility for budgeting, investment management, external statutory and financial reporting, internal control framework, external audit, financial monitoring and policy development.
+The Finance & Audit Committee assists the Board to discharge its responsibility to manage the budgetary processes and strategic financial management of the organisation.
+In doing so the Finance & Audit Committee has responsibility for budgeting, external statutory and financial reporting, internal control framework, external audit, financial monitoring and policy development.

-The Finance, Investment & Audit Committee comprised the following members during the financial year:
+The Finance & Audit Committee comprised the following members during the financial year:

 - Barrie Adams (Committee Chair)

 - Alexander Hutton

 - Ben Pevreall

+- Andrew Hall

 - Erica Halliday